North Bay field school (August 27 to august 30, 2018)

-Student presentations: Students will have 3 minutes to discuss how (i) their research could inform the policies and programs in Callander Bay and (ii) the governance framework might be improved.
+Student presentations: Students had three minutes each to discuss how their research could inform the policies and programs in Callander Bay, and how the governance framework might be improved.

-Field site visits: North Bay Mattawa Conservation Authority; North Bay Parry Sound District Health Unit, Callander Water Treatment Plant and Sewage Lagoons; Anishinabek Nation
+Field site visits: During the course the students visited North Bay Mattawa Conservation Authority, North Bay Parry Sound District Health Unit, Callander Water Treatment Plant and Sewage Lagoons, and the Anishinabek Nation.